calthoff/flask-orientdb/README.md

 <h3>Flask-OrientDB</h3>
-Flask-OrientDB simplifies using OrientDB with Flask by providing an interface to Pyorient Python driver.
+Flask-OrientDB simplifies using OrientDB with Flask by providing an interface to Pyorient, a Python driver for OrientDB.

+### Installation

 ### Example
     from flask import Flask
     from flask.ext.orientdb import OrientDB